About the Quality Manual

 The Quality Manual is relevant to both staff and students.
 It was established in 1995 and aims to act as a central source of information for policies and procedures which support the University in its aim to assure the quality of its learning, teaching and supervision.
 Students may expect advice from tutors on the use and interpretation of the Quality Manual if they need it.

-The Quality Manual provides the regulatory framework governing teaching and learning at the University of Nottingham and its provisions have regulatory force.
+The Quality Manual provides the regulatory framework governing teaching and learning at The University of Nottingham and its provisions have regulatory force.
+Where statements contain the wording that schools or students 'should' take particular actions or adhere to certain principles, this has regulatory force to mean that schools and students are required to comply with the policy as stated.

 In applying the principles of the Quality Manual and in all University activities staff are expected to act in an unbiased manner and report any relevant and substantial conflicts of interest that arise.